 Strandbeest Exhibition

 Strandbeest The Dream Machines of Theo Jansen with Photography by Lena Herzog.
-To me, this exhibition exemplified the brilliance of the Exploratorium's approach to art & science.
-Our design strategy combined Art (as theatrical space), Natural History (as scientific interpretation) and Workshop (as process).
+To me, this exhibition exemplified the essence of the Exploratorium's approach to art & science.
+The design strategy combined Art (as theatrical performance space), Natural History (as scientific interpretation of Art) and Workshop (as Artist’s process).
 I played a central role in facilitating the creative process of the Strandbeest exhibition team.
 As 2D designer I was responsible for design briefs, exhibition and event graphics, website design, print collateral, store products, and coordination with marketing.
 What an honor to work with Theo Jansen!

 Science of Sharing